nf-core/funcscan/docs/usage.md

 AntiSMASH requires several databases of potential biosynthetic gene cluster (BGC) sequences (ClusterBlast, MIBiG, Pfam, Resfams, TIGRFAMs).

 nf-core/funcscan can download these databases for you, however this is very slow and pipeline runtime will be improved if you download them separately and supply them to the pipeline.
-The same applies for the antiSMASH installation directory, which is also a required parameter for the pipeline.
+The same applies for the antiSMASH installation directory, which is also a required parameter for the pipeline, due to some slight incompatibility when using containers.

 To supply the database directories to the pipeline: